qiuyue1993/Notes/VQA/Important Approaches/Models with explicit reasoning module.md

 - eXplainable and eXplicit Neural Modules (XNMs), advance beyond existing NMNs towards **using scene graphs**
 - XNMs allow us to pay more **attention to teach machines how to think, regardless of what they look**

+*Problems of previous NMNs*
+- The **vision-to-reasoning shortcut* (visual biases)* exists as an obstacle on the way of NMNs towards the real X visual reasoing (eXplainable and eXplicit)
+- How to design a **complete inventory of X modules** is still a tricky engineering

+*Four meta-types in XNMs*
+- **AttendNode**: to find the queried entities
+- **AttendEdge**: to find the required relationships
+- **Transfer**: to transform the node attentions along the attentive edges
+- **Logic**: to perform basic logical operations on attention maps

+*Contributions*
+- 100% accuracy on CLEVR, CLEVR-CoGenT
+- Requires significantly **less parameters**
+- XNMs are **flexible to different graph quanlities**
+- XNMs is highly explainable and explicit

 ### Approach